 I'm a little bit behind, but I couldn't let the subject of father's get skipped.
 As we talked about the importance of a father's role in class I felt so grateful for my own Dad.
 He has always been there for me.
 He has been my provider and my protector.
 He is my example-- my role model.
 I know that I would not be who I am today if it weren't for my dad.
 He has inspired me in the best of ways.
 I love him, and I am thankful for the multiple roles he plays in my family.
 He is our leader.
 He is our comic relief.
 He is our voice of reason.
 He is our presider, our provider, and our protector.
-He is our supporter, and he really is
+He is our supporter, andhe really is my hero.

 Two weeks ago I wrote about family crises and how my testimony of the gospel helps me to handle them.
 Today I came across this clip, and it perfectly conveys everything I was trying to say.